tigerlab-ai/tiger/README.md

 </div>

 - **TigerRag**: Use embeddings-based retrieval (EBR), retrieval-augmented generation (RAG), and generation-augmented retrieval (GAR) to fulfill search queries.
 The demo used `BERT` for embedding, `FAISS` for indexing, `text-davinci-003` for generation.
-- **TigerTune**: Python SDK to finetune, inference, evaluate Text Generation models and Text Classification models.
+- **TigerTune**: Python SDK to finetune, make inference, and evaluate Text Generation models and Text Classification models.
 The notebook demo finetuned `Llama2` and `DistilBERT`.
 - **TigerDA**: Data Augmentation Toolkit.
 Coming soon!

 ## 👨‍🚀 Prerequisites